Pricing is actually very simple. Customers will not pay literally a penny more than the true value of the product.

 Best pricing strategies are built with the customer in the mind.
 Consumers of today are very shrewd.
 They check and compare prices online before committing to a buying decision.
 Moreover, they expect personalized offers based on their purchase history.
 To appease the smart customers of today, a lazy pricing strategy like adding a mark-up percentage to the product cost simply will not do.

 Retailers are finally realizing that successful sales come through pricing your products in a way that justifies its value.
-Today’s marketing trends are shifting away from the usual practice of simply giving discounts.
+As a result, marketing trends are shifting away from the usual practice of simply giving discounts.
 Today, it is leaning more towards authentic product pricing.

-According to Idol, Chief executive officer of Michael Kors Holding Ltd, consumers don’t care about the pricing as much as they care about the product.
+According to John D Idol, CEO of Michael Kors Holding Ltd, consumers don’t care about the pricing as much as they care about the product.
 If one has the right product, pricing it at its real and authentic value is all it will take for it to be a success.
-This has proven to be true as the best selling products in the last quarter were Mercer handbags and smartwatches, all of which were sold at full price to loyal, brand-sensitive customers.
+This has proven to be true as some of their best-selling products like Mercer handbags and smartwatches are always sold at full price to loyal, brand-sensitive customers.

 Why should you go for price optimization?